yui-mhcp/language_models/README.md

 - [x] Support the streaming mode with a `streaming_callback` argument
 - [x] Support batched inference
 - [x] Refactor the `html` processing method to have a common return structure for all documents and web-search results
-- [ ] Support discussion handling (i.e., by saving and forwarding previous messages)
+- [x] Support discussion handling (i.e., by saving and forwarding previous messages)
+- [ ] Save/load conversations/chats in the `infer` method
+- [x] Support function calling
-- [ ] Support function calling
+- [ ] Support workflows
 - [ ] Support multi-modality (e.g., text + image --> text)
-- [ ] Support chunking documents with overlap between chunks
+- [x] Support chunking documents with overlap between chunks
-- [ ] Support grouping documents by sections/... for better chunks
+- [x] Support grouping documents by sections/... for better chunks
 - [x] Define custom prompts for standard `NLU` tasks, with an appropriate method :
     - [x] Question-Answering (Q&A)
     - [x] Machine Translation